ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 There are three parts to CloudWatch:

 * Metrics - it collects data in a time series.
 The source of this data can be an AWS service or an application using the `PutMetricData` API action.
 Namespaces are containers for metrics.
-Dimensions are a name/value pair that ID a metric BUT only agregate for EC2 and other AWS defined dimensions.
+Dimensions are a name/value pair that ID a metric BUT only aggregate for EC2 and other AWS defined dimensions.

 * Alarms - a super cool way to alert when something happens; think SNS message when your ELB spills overs.